char-lie-ho/COMM2216-user-document/docs/instructionSet1.md

     Congratulations on creating your private digital space!

 ## Conclusion
+Good job!
+Your server is ready and members have joined.
+You can now chat and plan activities with your friends.
+Welcome to Discord's vibrant community!
 In this section, you learned how to:

 - Create a server tailored to your needs
 - Invite friends or classmates to join your server